 The holidays are fast approaching, and with them, a question that has haunted me each of the past few Christmases: Will this be the year my kids stop believing in Santa?
 If they ask, how do I tell them the truth?
 And how do I tell them the true meaning of Santa, and show them what holiday magic is really all about, without crushing their tender little hearts?

 My girls are there.
 Wondering.
 Pondering.
 Is Santa real?
-How can he really get to that many homes in one day?
+How can he really get to that many homes with gifts in one day?
 How does he make all those toys?

 You asked a really good question.
 “Are Mom and Dad really Santa?”
 We know that you want to know the answer and we had to give it careful thought to know just what to say.

 The answer is no. We are not Santa.
 There is no one, single Santa.

 We are the people who fill your stocking and choose and wrap the presents under the tree—just as our parents did for us, their parents did for them and you will do for your kids someday.